Compare travel insurance for Ireland

 When you choose an insurance policy, make sure you’re covered from the day you book your trip, not the day you actually leave.
 That way, you’ll be covered in case you need to cancel your holiday before you set off.

 Health and vaccinations

 Due to an arrangement between the British and Irish governments, UK residents can access state health services while in Ireland.
-You won’t need a European Health Insurance card (EHIC), and this situation isn’t affected by Brexit.
+You won’t need a European Health Insurance card (EHIC), and this situation isn’t affected even now the UK is no longer part of the European Union.
 It’s a good idea to keep proof of your UK residency with you in case of an emergency – this can be a driving licence, passport, or similar ID.